Franz Liszt, Biography of a Piano Virtuoso

 Franz Liszt continued to be successful, both as a composer and a performer.
 After separating from Marie, he wandered around rather aimlessly for a few years.
 Then, he rediscovered his religious vocation and decided to become an abbot.
 From that time on, he only composed religious music.

 In 1859, his only son, Daniel, died.
 He was only 20 years old.
 It was a big blow to Liszt and he never recovered from it.
 Unfortunately, three years later, his daughter, Blandine, died as well.
 That only left his daughter, Cosima.
-She ended up abandoning her husband because she fell in love with Robert Wagner, Liszt’s dear friend.
+She ended up abandoning her husband because she fell in love with Richard Wagner, Liszt’s dear friend.

 Liszt never stopped working.
 He also continued to advise and listen to any other musicians who consulted him.
 When he turned 60, he suffered from dropsy and was on the verge of death.
 However, he survived for another 15 years.
 He died from lung complications, thought to have been brought on by a gust of icy wind on a train journey.It might interest you...